-8.4 Account for financial feasibility
+8.4 Account for financial feasibility 1

-It is a key recommendation to analyse the financial feasibility of the policy for each stakeholder group and account for the effect on the implementation potential of the policy.

-Financial feasibility analysis determines whether enough money is being invested in the policy to ensure that stakeholders will participate or otherwise respond to the policy.
-Where the policy's implementation costs outweigh its benefits for a given stakeholder critical to the implementation of the policy, its effectiveness can be affected.

-There is no one single way to perform a financial feasibility analysis.
-It may take the form of a complex and rigorous assessment (e.g., a detailed financial return on investment model) or a simple analysis (e.g., a checklist of financial costs and benefits).
-Determine the specific type of analysis based on the data available.
+- 2 It is a key recommendation to analyze the financial feasibility of the policy for each stakeholder group and - 3 account for the effect on the implementation potential of the policy. - 4 Financial feasibility analysis determines whether enough money is being invested in the policy to ensure - 5 that stakeholders will participate or otherwise respond to the policy.
+Where the policy's implementation - 6 costs outweigh its benefits for a given stakeholder critical to the implementation of the policy, its - 7 effectiveness can be affected. - 8 There is no one single way to perform a financial feasibility analysis.
+It may take the form of a complex - 9 and rigorous assessment (e.g., a detailed financial return on investment model) or a simple analysis (e.g., - 10 a checklist of financial costs and benefits).
+Determine the specific type of analysis based on the data - 11 available.

-Sources of information for conducting financial feasibility are, in order of preference:

-- Existing calculations of the costs and benefits of policies for an individual stakeholder that were done during the policy design phase (as long as these are deemed reliable)

-- Implementation cost analyses

-- Exiting national cost studies

-- Global cost studies

-- Expert judgment based on assessments or desk review

-In the absence of other available resources, guidance is provided in the sections below for performing a basic cost analysis.
-Section 8.4.1 provides a method for analysing financial feasibility.
-Section 8.4.2 provides some further guidance to help with this analysis.
-Section 8.4.3 provides a worked example to illustrate the steps.

-Before starting the cost analysis, some questions to consider are:

-- Do some stakeholders bear significant new net costs under the proposed policy?
-If so, which ones and what are the costs? - Do some stakeholders realise significant new net financial gain under the proposed policy?
-If so, which ones and what are the gains? - What goods and services are produced commercially from lands that are the target of the policy, both before and after policy implementation?
-Is production likely to increase or decrease as a result of the policy? - Is the policy potentially in conflict with economic development? - Will the policy strengthen important supply chains?

-8.4.1 Method for accounting for financial feasibility

-Step 1: Identify stakeholder groups to analyse

-In Section 6.1.1, users identified the stakeholders of the policy.
-Those stakeholders are the focus of this analysis, in particular stakeholders that implement changes in practices, technologies or land use in response to the policy.
+- 12 Sources of information for conducting financial feasibility are, in order of preference: - 13 Existing calculations of the costs and benefits of policies for an individual stakeholder that were done during the policy design phase (as long as these are deemed reliable) - 15 Implementation cost analyzes - Exiting national cost studies 16 - 17 Global cost studies - 18 Expert judgment based on assessments or desk review - 19 In the absence of other available resources, a method is provided in the sections below for performing a - 20 basic cost analysis.
+Section 8.4.1 provides a method for analyzing financial feasibility.
+Section 8.4.2 - 21 provides some further considerations to help with this analysis.
+Section 8.4.3 provides a worked example - 22 to illustrate the steps. - 23 Before starting the cost analysis, some questions to consider are: - Do some stakeholders bear significant new net costs under the proposed policy?
+If so, which ones and what are the costs? - 26 Do some stakeholders realize significant new net financial gain under the proposed policy?
+If so, 27 which ones and what are the gains? - What goods and services are produced commercially from lands that are the target of the policy. both before and after policy implementation?
+Is production likely to increase or decrease as a result of the policy? - Is the policy potentially in conflict with economic development? - 32 Will the policy strengthen important supply chains? - 8.4.1 Method for accounting for financial feasibility 33 - Step 1: Identify stakeholder groups to analyze 34 - 35 In Section 6.1.1, users identified the stakeholders of the policy.
+Those stakeholders are the focus of this - 36 analysis, in particular stakeholders that implement changes in practices, technologies or land use in

+- response to the policy.
 Each stakeholder group should be included in the financial feasibility analysis and the net costs and benefits for each group considered separately.
-Where there is not sufficient data and information to analyse all stakeholder groups separately, at minimum include the following groups in the analysis:

-- Stakeholders with official land tenure rights or de facto control of lands addressed by the policy - Stakeholders that use the lands addressed by the policy but have limited actual control over the lands
+Where there is not sufficient data and information to analyze all stakeholder groups separately, at minimum include the following groups in the analysis: - Stakeholders with official land tenure rights or de facto control of lands addressed by the policy - Stakeholders that use the lands addressed by the policy but have limited actual control over the lands